parcelcraft/docs/getting-started.md

 ## Get your own negotiated carrier rates

 You can use EasyPost's default carrier accounts or [add your own carrier accounts](https://www.easypost.com/account/settings?tab=carriers&utm_source=Parcelcraft) to get your negotiated rates.
-After you add your custom carrier accounts in EasyPost, refresh your Parcelcraft Shipping app in Stripe to see your latest shipping options
+After you add your custom carrier accounts in EasyPost, refresh your Parcelcraft Shipping app in Stripe to see your latest shipping options.